Walkley Program on Innovation in Journalism

 The cornerstone of the Walkley Foundation’s Innovation Program is an annual funding round and training program to support innovative projects and new or very early stage media ventures.
 It has been offered annually since 2014 for innovative projects that will benefit Australian journalism, with the support of Google Australia.

 The 2017 round is now closed for entries.
-The longlist will be announced by 13 April, 2017.
+The 2018 program will launch in February or March.

 The Fund is open to supporting a broad range of ideas across the news, media and civic engagement industries.
 We’re fairly open-minded about what these projects could be but are interested in supporting anything that enables journalism, and especially empowering journalism to fulfill its critical role in democracy of speaking truth to power, and helping create and sustain engaged and informed public.